 In the arms race for skilled and well-connected executives,

-Limited partners say they prefer backing firms that can generate returns by improving portfolio company operations rather than relying solely on leverage.
-That’s become even more urgent in today’s credit-thin, return-threatening environment, which requires firms to invest more equity and issue debt at higher interest rates.
-In the last six months especially, buyout firms have signed on a number of retired industry executives, including former high-ranking military officers.
+In the last six months especially, buyout firms have hired a number of retired industry executives, including former high-ranking military officers.
 Earlier this year, for example,

 The Four Star Group is led by William B. Patton, a veteran executive of technology and computer systems companies, and Matthew Spain, a former managing director in the mergers and acquisitions group of UBS AG.
 The group’s calling card, however, is its advisory board of six retired generals.
 Those officers include Gen. John P. Jumper, former chief of staff of the U.S. Air Force; Gen. Lance W. Lord, retired commander of the Air Force Space Command; and Maj.
 Gen. Paul A. Weaver, who was the director of the Air National Guard and is chairman of the advisory board.

 The Four Star Group has already taken up roles in two newly acquired Gores Group companies: satellite communications provider Gilat Satellite Networks Ltd., based in Israel; and CompuDyne Corp., a security products maker that focuses on the homeland security market.
 The Four Star Group is advising both companies on behalf of Gores Group, and the advisers have obtained equity stakes in both companies by virtue of their involvement.

 Gores Group has previously created a similar kind of affiliate.
 The Glendon Group, a team of about 20 professionals, provides operational support to Gores Group companies, assisting them with sales and marketing, tax advice, technology support and facilities expertise. —Jeremy Harrell